Imthiyaz-Ali/python-random-quote/README.md

 # Let's Write a Python Quote Bot!

-This repository will get you started with building a quote bot in Python.
-It's meant to be used along with the [Learning Lab](https://lab.github.com) intro to Python.
+This repository will give random anime quotes when executed.
+The quotes are fetched from the AnimeChan API which provides thousands of Anime quotes and then writes to a file called quotes.txt file and then fethces any random quote from the file and prints it to the terminal.

-When complete, you'll be able to grab random quotes from the command line, like this:
+# Let's get stated
 > **$** python get-quote.py
 >
 > Keep it logically awesome